 - 1. A graduate of an accredited high school. - 2.
 A transfer student, in good standing, from a regionally accredited university/college. - 3.
 A successful completer of the General Education Development (GED) examination. - 4.
-A high school junior or senior student with written permission from the high school principal. - 5.
-A student enrolled in a recognized gifted program with written permission from the school principal. - 6.
-A student 18 years of age or older, having demonstrated through the GCCC student assessment process, the ability to benefit from attending the college.
+A student 18 years or age or older, having demonstrated through the GCCC student assessment process, the ability to benefit from attending college.